A rigidity theorem for skew braces with multiplicative group \(S\times T\): Introduction

 \section{Introduction}

-Skew braces, introduced by Guarnieri and Vendramin in \cite{17}, provide a natural algebraic framework for the study of set-theoretic solutions of the Yang--Baxter equation.
-A \emph{skew brace} is a triple $(B,+,\cdot)$ such that $(B,+)$ and $(B,\cdot)$ are groups satisfying
+Skew braces were introduced by Guarnieri and Vendramin in \cite{17} as a group-theoretic framework for the study of set-theoretic solutions of the Yang--Baxter equation.
+A \emph{skew brace} is a triple $(B,+,\cdot)$ such that \((B,+)\) and \((B,\cdot)\) are groups and